Amnesty International had independent investigations leading to 5 senior leaders resigning.

 So, I ask again, how many staff have died by suicide that is related to work conditions in Pret.
 Who will investigate Pret A Manger that has a toxic work environment, after I presented my story and other staff experiences as if on a silver platter to the public.
 Sure Pret does their own investigations, but from my experience with HR hearings, these investigations are what a Tribunal Judge once called “fundamentally flawed“.
 That was also my experience.

-Staff died, the work conditions are horrendous, and yet Clive Schlee, CEO and Pano Christou, COO go full steam ahead, doing business as usual, fooling the public with sweet-talk and free coffees.
+Staff died, the work conditions are horrendous, and yet Clive Schlee, CEO and Pano Christou, COO (who deleted his Twitter account when I tweeted Schlee’s retirement to the Press) go full steam ahead, doing business as usual, fooling the public with sweet-talk and free coffees.
 And all this now under the new owners JAB / Reimann, expanding in the U.S. where Brexit is a far distance.
 The COO position in Pret is new since JAB purchased Pret.
-Pano Christou (who came from McDonald’s management before joining Pret) was before the JAB takeover Pret’s UK Managing Director, a position held before by Andrew Walker, who’s then became the CEO of EAT…which is now purchased by Pret (well, by JAB really!).
+Pano Christou (who came from McDonald’s management before joining Pret) was before the JAB takeover Pret’s UK Managing Director, a position held before by Andrew Walker, who then became the CEO of EAT…which is now purchased by Pret (well, by JAB really!).
 And I always find it interesting in Pano Christou’s case who likes to keep a low profie and even has on his Twitter profile “@ Pret” not connected to “@Pret”.
 Don’t want to spilt hairs, but why I mention this is that Pret A Manger leadership is notorious for hiding behind a facade and not take responsibility, but blame downwards!
 This reflects on manager after manager, leader after leader I have worked with and so many in the below reviews complain about.

 In all of this, the absolute WORST thing that can happen in a company: CUSTOMERS DIED!!!
 There is NOTHING worse that can happen to a company.
 And in Pret it happened TWICE with a third almost fatal as well… But there are no resignations, no investigations, no responsibility!
 UNBELIEVABLE!